laravel/docs/queries.md

 > {note} All databases except SQL Server require the columns in the second argument of the `upsert` method to have a "primary" or "unique" index.

 <a name="updates"></a>
-## Updates
+## Update Statements

 In addition to inserting records into the database, the query builder can also update existing records using the `update` method.
-The `update` method, like the `insert` method, accepts an array of column and value pairs containing the columns to be updated.
+The `update` method, like the `insert` method, accepts an array of column and value pairs indicating the columns to be updated.
 You may constrain the `update` query using `where` clauses:

     $affected = DB::table('users')
                   ->where('id', 1)